jordan-sussman/verge-scraper/readme.md

 # READ ME
-**Web Scraper** is a lightweight web scraper showing how to grab article title and link data from websites.
-This is best used for websites that contain curated posts or articles like news or publication websites.
+**Verge Scraper** is a lightweight web scraper for parsing featured article titles and links of the tech publication, The Verge.
+Additionally, this can be manipulated to scrape different websites and/or data.

 Built with:
 ```